Connect virtual networks from different deployment models using PowerShell

 Important

-When you work with gateway subnets, avoid associating a network security group (NSG) to the gateway subnet.
+Network security groups (NSGs) on the gateway subnet are not supported.
 Associating a network security group to this subnet might cause your virtual network gateway (VPN and ExpressRoute gateways) to stop functioning as expected.
-For more information about network security groups, see What is a network security group?.
+For more information about network security groups, see What is a network security group?

 Example: